miyata09x0084/cms_blog/README.md

 ## Tech Stack

-Here are some of the technologies we used to build this site:
+Here are some of the technologies I used to build this site:

 - React JS - A JavaScript library that is specialized in creating UI.
 - Next.js - A framework for React applications that supports server-side rendering.